 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-When trying to use healthier ingredients in your recipes, there are some truly simple switched you can make that will make a world of difference in your diet but keep the basic integrity of your recipe.
+When trying to use healthier ingredients in your recipes, there are some truly simple switches that you can make that will make a world of difference in your diet but keep the basic integrity of your recipe.

 One of those is using real butter (grass-fed) instead of margarine or spreadable butter with canola or some other type of oil in it.
 The wrapper should say "real grass-fed butter" on it.
 You can use real butter the exact same as you would have the alternative, in the same quantities and everything, with no problems.